Aru va`en: A Keeping of the Troth

 That should be said.

 We mocked their softness.
 We laughed at their terror.
 We called them foolish because they ran when shadows moved and huddled when thunder spoke.
-Sometimes, in older days, before the Troth was remembered, our fathers had hunted them.
+In the days before our fathers remembered the bond, they had hunted them.

 There I found a lamb.